astropy/astropy/docs/units/equivalencies.rst

 Temperature Energy Equivalency
 ------------------------------

-This equivalency allows conversion between temperature and its equivalent in energy (i.e., the temperature multiplied by the Boltzmann constant), usually expressed in electronvolts.
+The :func:`~astropy.units.equivalencies.temperature_energy` equivalency allows conversion between temperature and its equivalent in energy (i.e., the temperature multiplied by the Boltzmann constant), usually expressed in electronvolts.
 This is used frequently for observations at high-energy, be it for solar or X-ray astronomy.

 Example
 ^^^^^^^